-Caledonian Maritime Assets Ltd (CMAL) has awarded the £200,000 project to build a replacement ferry for the island of Kerrera to Malakoff Limited of Lerwick in Shetland.
+Caledonian Maritime Assets Ltd (CMAL) has awarded the contract to build a replacement ferry for the island of Kerrera to Malakoff Limited of Lerwick in Shetland.

 The ferry, which will maintain the link between the small island of Kerrera and the mainland south of Oban at Gallanach, will be built in Lerwick and delivered to the charterer Calmac Ferries Ltd in Oban in August 2017.

 The 12-metre-long vessel will be called MV Carvoria and will replace the existing ferry MV Gylen Lady.
 Although similar in size and design, a number of improvements have been made to ensure passenger comfort and greater cargo carrying capacity to the island.

 “The order for the new vessel “MV CARVORIA” comes hot on the heels of the investment in port infrastructure at Kerrera last year.
 The replacement of the mainland slipway at Gallanach was accompanied by a replacement slipway and new breakwater on Kerrera at a cost of nearly £2m.

 “We are confident that these recent investments will give the “lifeline” island transport links a genuine boost, improving passenger experience and furthering the resilience of the service.”